-Legal Counsel serves as University System Equal Employment Opportunity Officers.
+Legal Counsel serves as the University System's Equal Employment Opportunity Officer.
 This involves the researching and analyzing of current Civil Rights Laws and court opinions and drafting guidance and conducting training in compliance with these laws and opinions.
 This person also is responsible for investigating University System staff employment complaints in compliance with developed procedures and recommending remedial action.